Yorams/pubquizunit/readme.md

 	    npm install

 Once installed everything rename the "settings_empty.json" to "settings.json" and fill in the database settings.

+Teams have there own personal link, defined in teams.json.
+The teamlink is:

+	https://<IP or HOST>/quiz/<GUID>

+Questions are defined in questions.json.
+Right now this is a bit of a mess and maybe hard to understand.
+I will try to explain.

+The first object is an array with quiz rounds.
+Every round have a name, details, type and another array with questions ("vragen" in Dutch).

+Every question has a type, name, details, answers array and a correct answers array.
+The answers en correct array is different per type of question.
+If you want to know wat to fill in here, check public/javascript/quiz_public.js.
+There is some info there.

 # Other info
 ## Things to edit on question templates: